LennoxFang/HedgingPlot/README.md

 *Note:*
 - To view the interactive dashboard, you can run the provided Jupyter Notebook (`CurrencyForward_plot.ipynb`) locally.
-- Alternatively, you can deploy the app to a web server and provide a link for online interaction.

 ## How to Run Locally